5 parties and events in Santiago de Compostela Galicia Travels

 There is also music, mainly traditional but also current.

-Throughout Galicia, these bonfires are lit on this night from north to south and from east to west.
+Throughout the region of Galicia, these bonfires are lit on this night from north to south and from east to west.
 Cacharelas’ or ‘lumeiradas’ (bonfires) are erected in every house, every parish and every neighbourhood.
 The view from above is of thousands of small points scattered throughout the territory.

 It is said that on this magical night, the world beyond communicates with the world beyond.
 It is time to scare away the evil spirits.